waisam/Tetris/README.md

 # Tetris
-This is a Tetris project developed by Swing
+This is a Tetris project developed by Swing.